Choosing Child Care

 what about friends and family?

 Will a friend or family member be caring for your baby while you work (instead of a professional child care provider)?
-If so, make sure they know the best ways to support your breast or chestfeeding efforts.
-Another resource in this lesson will share ideas on how to talk to your baby’s caregivers about caring for your breast or chestfed child.
+If so, make sure they know the best ways to support your breastfeeding efforts.
+Another resource in this lesson will share ideas on how to talk to your baby’s caregivers about caring for your breastfed child.

-It would be helpful if you can find a child care provider who is breast or chestfeeding friendly and is close to your work.
-When you are looking for a child care provider, be sure to ask what guidelines they have in place to support mothers who choose to breast or chestfeed.
+It would be helpful if you could find a child care provider who is breastfeeding-friendly and close to your work.
+When you are looking for a child care provider, be sure to ask what guidelines they have in place to support mothers who choose to breastfeed.
 You should also ask if they are familiar with paced bottle feeding.

 Once you have decided on your child care provider, use these tips to make the transition easier: